sage3648/IOS-Android-Game-BeatQuest/README.md

 # IOS/Android Game BeatQuest

 BeatQuest is an ongoing project developed in a small team.
-The game is a combination of RPG and ryhthm game mechanics.
+The game is a combination of RPG and ryhthm game elements.
 Included is a recent APK build.